dashersw/erste/README.md

 import {Component} from 'erste';

 // 2.
 Create your application,
-class App extends erste.Component {
+class App extends Component {
     constructor() {
         super();
         this.counter = 0;